flai-ai/open-lidar-data/README.md

 LiDAR (Light Detection and Ranging) technology has become a critical tool in various fields, including archaeology, geography, forestry, and urban planning.
 Recognizing the importance of LiDAR data, many countries have initiated systematic national LiDAR scanning routines.
-However, the lack of a unified platform for accessing these datasets impedes the potential for innovation and research.
+However, the need for a unified platform for accessing these datasets impedes the potential for innovation and research.

 The Open LiDAR Data aims to fill this gap by: